agradecido/st162-assistant-theme/README.md

 ### Available CLI commands

-`_s` comes packed with CLI commands tailored for WordPress theme development :
+`_s` comes packed with CLI commands tailored for WordPress theme development and we have added a few more to make your life easier, like TailwindCSS.
+You can run these commands from the root of your theme directory using Composer or npm.

 - `composer lint:wpcs` : checks all PHP files against [PHP Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/).
 - `composer lint:php` : checks all PHP files for syntax errors.